thisisamatthew/thisisamatthew.github.io/_posts/2018-11-09-how-to-embed-media-github-pages.md

 }
 ```

-Using this will give the embeds proper positioning and make sure everything shows up right.
 You can tweak the width/height to your liking, but I selected ones that I thought looked best and then used max-width to make sure there was no overflow.
 You could also use "margin: auto;" to center them if you'd like.
 With all that out of the way, you should now be able to embed videos and music with no problem going forward.